 Future Resource and Budget Allocation

-IT costs are always a matter of concern.
-Without a way to gauge the health of the IT infrastructure, there is no way to predict future problems.
+IT costs are always a concern.
+Without a way to gauge the health of your IT infrastructure, there is no way to predict future problems.
 Sudden issue spikes, like software licenses expiring or hardware getting outdated, can put a huge burden on the IT budget.

 An IT maintenance plan helps managers better estimate future needs.
-It keeps costs in check.
-There is a huge difference between spending $10K/year for 5 years versus $50K in one year.
+It also keeps costs in check.
+There is a huge difference between spending $10K/year for 5 years or $50K/year on repairs and data loss.
 With regular maintenance, companies can manage resources and budgets to mitigate financial risks.

 IT maintenance preserves the core of a company.
 Without regular maintenance, simple faults can turn into massive catastrophes, a single disaster can make a company inoperable, and IT budgets can become unpredictable.
 So, routine IT maintenance is essential for a healthy organization.